sept/sept-note/note2.md

 then close the bash and open bash again

      or  ~$ source .bashrc

-then  we can use that set
+then  we can use that setting
 ###set vim
 (set <tab> equal 4 whitespace)
     set autoindent   ”自动缩进“